Skip to content

 Turquoise is often used to strengthen bonds of friendship and love, believing that it brings peace and understanding to relationships.
 Its positive energy is believed to encourage harmonious interactions and support mutual understanding.

-With its virtues and properties covering a broad spectrum, from physical and emotional healing to spiritual protection and awakening of consciousness, turquoise presents itself as a multifaceted precious stone.
-Its rich heritage and deep connections to the earth make it a gemstone with significant energy and symbolism, valued not only for its visual appeal but also for its potential to enrich the lives of those who wear or wear it. use in their spiritual practice.
+With benefits and properties covering a broad spectrum, from physical and emotional healing to spiritual protection and consciousness-raising, turquoise presents itself as a multifaceted gemstone.
+Its rich heritage and deep ties to the earth make it a gem endowed with significant energy and symbolism, valued not only for its visual appeal but also for its potential to enrich the lives of those who wear it or use it in their spiritual practice.

-To preserve the natural splendor of turquoise and maintain its energetic virtues, proper maintenance is essential.
-Due to its porosity and sensitivity to certain substances, turquoise requires special attention to ensure its longevity and brilliance.
+To preserve turquoise's natural splendor and maintain its energetic benefits, proper care is essential.
+Due to its porosity and sensitivity to certain substances, turquoise requires special care to ensure its longevity and brilliance.

-The best method for cleaning turquoise is to use a soft, dry cloth to gently remove dust and impurities.
-If deeper cleaning is necessary, use lukewarm water with a little mild soap and a soft cloth, being careful not to submerge the stone in water.
-After cleaning, be sure to dry the turquoise completely with a soft cloth to avoid any moisture buildup that could damage the stone.
+The best way to clean turquoise is to use a soft, dry cloth to gently remove dust and impurities.
+If more thorough cleaning is required, use lukewarm water with a little mild soap and a soft cloth, taking care not to submerge the stone in water.
+After cleaning, be sure to dry the turquoise completely with a soft cloth to avoid any moisture build-up that could damage the stone.

 Precautions